aerdman1/henryhowler/docs/Ancestors/family-documents/1800s-bainbridge-maps-of-land-parcels.md

 ***

-Below is a 1874 Atlas of Geauga county plat maps that was obviously Frederick Henry’s.
+In the stuff from Gene and Jeanne is an old 1874 Lake & Geauga County Atlas.
+I scanned the Bainbridge page and then broke it down to 4 sections to see the details.
+This was obviously Frederick Henry’s and has many handwritten notes.
 The book is quite large (12.5’x15.5′) making it impossible to scan the entire page on my scanner so I stitched 4 scans of the Bainbridge map to make the reconstructed PDF.
 Frederick has many small notations on the map so I included here PDF’s of each section so you can download to view close up.
 The Atlas is falling apart but is a beautiful collection of maps.
 It includes maps of the Counties of Ohio and also of the United States.
 Atlas is in the Chip Henry collection.

 <Image alt="Atlas-cover" border={false} src="https://henry-howler.s3.us-east-2.amazonaws.com/uploads/2017/02/Atlas-cover.jpg" />